ericdodds/the-little-freelancer/README.md

 ### The contract

 We've provided you with a contract template.
 Keep this blank version and create new versions customized for each project you complete.

+*Note: this is a contract that several people have used for years.
+It's been modified in that time.
+The original was based off of a contract someone found online, but we don't know where the original came from.
+If you happen to know, submit a pull request or open an issue and we will add attribution.*

 Everything in the document is super straight-forward, and there shouldn't be any surprises for clients.
 If they have questions, you have a nice "what this means in english" guide that you can use to walk them through everything.
 You can also encourage clients to feel free to ask their lawyer to review the contract.
 Again, though, this is standard stuff and there shouldn't be any issues.